CEN3031Group10B/Ameraucana/README.md

 ## Team Introduction
 This repository is strictly for practicing git commands, refer to the PDF "Git & Github by Some Guy That Learned It 4 Months Ago"
 * Hello!
 I'm César C. González P., I speak 3 languages - Spanish, English, and French.
+* Hi, I'm Franky.
+I go to the University of Florida.
 ## Before You Begin
 Before you begin we recommend you read about the basic building blocks that assemble a MEAN.JS application:
 * MongoDB - Go through [MongoDB Official Website](http://mongodb.org/) and proceed to their [Official Manual](http://docs.mongodb.org/manual/), which should help you understand NoSQL and MongoDB better.